ergon/airlock-helm-charts/charts/microgateway/developer_notes.md

 $ helm unittest charts/microgateway -u
 ```

-Dont forget to verify the new snapshots manually before checking them in.
+Don't forget to verify the new snapshots manually before checking them in.

+## Readme Maintenance
+Changes in the README.md will be overwritten in the github ci workflow.
+The ci workflow generates this file using [helm-docs](https://github.com/norwoodj/helm-docs) from the README.md.gotmpl and from the documentation in values.yaml.

+Readme changes therefore have to be done in the template file 'README.md.gotempl'.

+### Testing Readme Generation
+The README.md can be generated using the command `make` in the root directory of this repository.
+It uses a [helm-docs docker image](https://hub.docker.com/r/jnorwood/helm-docs) to create the README.md.